[A] Overview & Disclaimers

 It's important to understand that FEOC is a distinct concept, but does dot lines to other installation concepts.
 See below for additional detail.

 FEOC Focus | FEOC Compliance focuses on who owns and controls the companies in a supply chain.
 This is distinct from Domestic Content, which focuses on where equipment is manufactured.
 While the concepts have some practical overlap, they are distinct.
-Put plainly: FEOC provisions aim to move installations away from Chinese-owned or tied equipment manufacturers.
+Bottom Line: FEOC provisions aim to move installations away from Chinese-owned or tied equipment manufacturers.
 Domestic Content compliance does not equal FEOC compliance. |

 FEOC Goal | Starting in 2026, certain % of project value cannot be tied to Foreign Entity of Concerned (for practical purposes of residential solar equipment, this is focused on China).
-This means that all installations must be FEOC compliant starting on January 1, 2026 (defined by “Install Submitted” date).
-Put plainly: At least 40% for PV and 55% for Battery of installed equipment cannot come from a Foreign Entity of Concern.
-Palmetto will execute calculations for our partners (in-portal calculator coming soon). |
+This means that all installations must be FEOC compliant starting on January 1, 2026 (defined by “Install Submitted” date). |

-Minimum Thresholds | 2026: 40% PV Only | 55% PV + Battery or Battery Only 2027: 45% PV Only | 60% PV + Battery or Battery Only (Percentages increase by 5% each year thereafter) PV and Battery FEOC percentages are calculated separately via the Domestic Content table from IRS Notice 2025-08 Put plainly: in 2026, at least 40% for PV and 55% for Battery cannot be tied to a Foreign Entity of Concern." |
+Minimum Thresholds | 2026: 40% PV Only | 55% PV + Battery or Battery Only 2027: 45% PV Only | 60% PV + Battery or Battery Only (Percentages increase by 5% each year thereafter) PV and Battery FEOC percentages are calculated separately via the Domestic Content table from IRS Notice 2025-08 Bottom Line: in 2026, at least 40% for PV and 55% for Battery cannot be tied to a Foreign Entity of Concern." |

 How FEOC Works | Palmetto works directly with OEMs (manufacturers) and distributors on a robust set of qualifying paperwork and analysis.
 Each piece of equipment then goes through a deep diligence process with our tax partner, Deloitte.
 This process is robust and time consuming, requiring patience and diligence by all parties involved.
 Based on federal guidelines, each piece of equipment used in solar installations is assigned a unique percentage, based on the entity which owns the manufacturing process.
 That total percentage must meet the minimum threshold.
 Calculations are already curated for our partners.
 Partners will note that calculations rely on the current Domestic Content tables-- but substitute the who (FEOC) for the where (ITC-DC).
-Put plainly: there is overlap in the underlying calculations for determining both FEOC and Domestic Content eligibility, but this does not mean that the two are synonymous. |
+Put plainly: there is overlap in the underlying calculations for determining both FEOC and Domestic Content eligibility, but this does not mean that the two are synonymous.
+Partners should understand that we actively work with industry stakeholders to review compliance and make as many options available as possible, within the confines of federal law.
+We cannot bypass our formal review process-- this means that verbal confirmations of FEOC compliance, rumors, etc can't be considered.
+If some person or entity has given you an indication that a piece of equipment is compliant, but it is not showing up on our AVL or calculator- this means that the formal process has not been executed.
+There is no submission process required for installation partners to submit things for review into Palmetto- we handle this directly with manufacturers and our tax advisor. |

-[Option B]
+[Example B]

 For practical purposes, Palmetto will not have any non-FEOC-compliant panels on our AVL. |